aamirWasi/Interview-Preparation-V1/README.md

 User user = new Customer();
 Console.WriteLine(user.UserName); //Output?
 ```
-**Explanation**
+**👉Explanation**

-It will print "Base User Name"
+👉It will print "Base User Name"

-The Problem here is that we are violating liskov principle and base class will hide the child class implementation.
+👉The Problem here is that we are violating liskov principle and base class will hide the child class implementation.

-In the code provided, you're defining the UserName property in both the base class User and the derived class Customer.
+👉In the code provided, you're defining the UserName property in both the base class User and the derived class Customer.
 This violates the Liskov Substitution Principle (LSP) because the base class User and the derived class Customer don't behave consistently when substituted for one another.
 Additionally, the derived class's property is hiding the base class property instead of overriding it.
 This can lead to confusion and unexpected behavior.

-**Key Concepts**
+**👉Key Concepts**

-**Liskov Substitution Principle (LSP)**: The Liskov Substitution Principle states that objects of a derived class must be able to replace objects of the base class without affecting the correctness of the program.
+**👉Liskov Substitution Principle (LSP)**: The Liskov Substitution Principle states that objects of a derived class must be able to replace objects of the base class without affecting the correctness of the program.
 In other words, a subclass should behave in a way that is consistent with the expectations from the base class.
 Liskov Substitution Principle (LSP), which says that a derived class (Customer) should be able to replace its base class (User) without breaking the behavior.

-**Inheritance**: The Customer class inherits from the User class, which means it gets all the properties and methods of the User class.
+**👉Inheritance**: The Customer class inherits from the User class, which means it gets all the properties and methods of the User class.

-**Property Hiding (Shadowing)**: In the Customer class, the UserName property is redefined using the new keyword (implicitly, since it's not marked virtual in the base class), which means it hides the UserName property from the User class.
+**👉Property Hiding (Shadowing)**: In the Customer class, the UserName property is redefined using the new keyword (implicitly, since it's not marked virtual in the base class), which means it hides the UserName property from the User class.
 This is not polymorphism; it’s property hiding or shadowing.

 1. Here, the variable user is of type User, but it holds an instance of Customer.
 This means you are creating an object of Customer, but referring to it as a User.
 2. **Property Access**: When you access user.UserName, you are accessing the UserName property from the User class, not from the Customer class.
     - Why?
 This is because property hiding (not overriding) is at play here.
 Since the type of the variable (user) is User, it will access the UserName property defined in the User class, which has the default       value "Base User Name".
 The Customer's version of UserName is not considered because it’s hidden, not overridden.
 3. **Output**: The value of user.UserName will be "Base User Name", because the UserName property from the User class is accessed.

-**Why Not "Customer User Name"?**
+**👉Why Not "Customer User Name"?**

 For the Customer's UserName to be used polymorphically, you would need to use inheritance with polymorphism by marking the base property as virtual and the derived property as override.
 Here’s how you would do that:

-**Using Virtual and Override for Polymorphism**
+**👉Using Virtual and Override for Polymorphism**

 If you want the Customer class to properly override the UserName property in a polymorphic way, you can use the virtual and override keywords:
 ```c#